-Reptile breeders produce and sell a wide variety of reptile species (including turtles, snakes, and lizards) to pet or commercial markets.
+Reptile breeders produce and sell a wide variety of reptile species, including turtles, snakes, and lizards, to pet or commercial markets.
 They may choose to specialize with a single species of interest or breed several species.
 Popular areas of specialization include turtles and tortoises, snakes, and lizards.

 Many breeders narrow their focus even further by becoming experts at producing one specific breed within their species of choice.
 For example, a chameleon breeder may choose to specialize in producing veiled chameleons, panther chameleons, or Jackson’s chameleons.

 Reptile breeders can operate a small pet breeding operation or breed for national commercial-level production.
 Some breeders use webpages to advertise their animals to a large audience and offer cross-country shipping.
 They may also market animals to museums, zoos, and animal parks.

 - Cleaning and maintaining habitats